HugoMatilla/hugomatilla.github.io/_posts/2016-02-12-Share-Library.md

 [How to Publish Your Android Studio Library to JCenter](https://medium.com/@tigr/how-to-publish-your-android-studio-library-to-jcenter-5384172c4739#.3ns67nux4)

 **NOTE:** Go to the `build.gradle` of your library module, the first thing you  see in the first line is `apply plugin: 'com.android.library'`.
 That means that it is defined as a library instead of an application.
-Because of that, in everytime you build the project, you will get an `aar` file per _build variant_ in the folder `mylibrary/build/outputs/aar/`.
+Because of that, in every time you build the project, you will get an `aar` file per _build variant_ in the folder `mylibrary/build/outputs/aar/`.
 You could use this files as your `aar` library files, but they won't have a version code.
 Follow next steps to add version numbers using maven.

 Add this at the top after the `apply` call in the `build.gradle` of your library module.